lord007tn/BlogForge/docs/images.md

 This command compresses and optimizes images to reduce their file size without significant loss of quality.
 This is crucial for website performance.

+The `optimize` process performs the following steps:
+1.  **Initialization**:
+    *   Sets a default width of 1200px and quality of 80 if not specified by the user via options.
+    *   Determines the image directory, defaulting to `public/images`.
+This can be overridden using the `--directory` option.
+    *   If the image directory doesn't exist, it attempts to create it.
+2.  **Image Discovery**:
+    *   Reads the specified directory and filters for image files (JPEG, PNG, GIF, WebP, AVIF).
+    *   If no images are found, it warns the user and exits.
+3.  **Image Processing (for each image)**:
+    *   Reads the image file.
+    *   Checks the original file size.
+If it's less than 10KB, it skips the image, assuming it's already small enough.
+    *   Uses the `sharp` library to process the image:
+        *   **Resizes** the image to the specified `width` (default 1200px), without enlarging it if it's already smaller.
+This can be controlled with the `--width` option.
+        *   **Re-encodes** the image with the specified `quality` (default 80).
+This can be controlled with the `--quality` option.
+            *   For JPEGs: uses `mozjpeg` for better compression.
+            *   For PNGs: uses a `compressionLevel` of 9 (this is a fixed value in the current implementation and not directly tied to the `--quality` option for PNGs, though `sharp` might interpret quality for PNGs differently, often relating to quantization).
+            *   For WebP and AVIF: applies the specified quality.
+            *   For GIFs: it only resizes to preserve animation, without re-encoding.
+        *   Unsupported formats are skipped.
+    *   Writes the optimized image buffer back to the original file path (overwriting the original).
+    *   **Calculates Savings**:
+        *   Compares the new size with the original size.
+        *   If the optimized image is smaller (`savedBytes > 0`), it records the saved bytes and increments the success count.
+        *   If the optimization doesn't result in a smaller file, it reverts the file to its original content to avoid increasing file size.
+4.  **Results**:
+    *   After processing all images, it displays a summary:
+        *   The number of successfully optimized images out of the total found.
+        *   The total space saved, formatted in bytes, KB, or MB.
+    *   If `verbose` mode is enabled (using the `--verbose` flag), it logs details for each file:
+        *   Success: `✓ image.jpg: X% smaller (OriginalKB → NewKB)`
+        *   No improvement: `⚠ image.png: no improvements (kept original)`
+        *   Error: `✖ image.gif: error message`

+In essence, the `optimize` command aims to reduce the file size of your images by resizing them and applying compression, while trying to maintain a good level of quality.
+It overwrites the original images with their optimized versions if a size reduction is achieved.

 **Usage:**

 ```bash